holepunchto/corestore/README.md

 *Note: The backup/restore features should only be used with extreme care until Hypercore handles fork recovery.*

-These features might eventually become Corestore v6:
+Neocorestore has the following features, some/all of which might eventually become Corestore v6:
 * Replaces derived-key-storage with a Hyperbee database of names.
 * The API is now very name-centric.
 Every `get` operation must either provide a key or a name.
 * No more `default` -- keep everything named.